theo-armour/2025/python/python-tutor.md

 ## Type

 ``` python

 x = 5
 y = "John"
 print(type(x))
 print(type(y))

 ```

 ## Tips

+Variable names

 * Variable names are case-sensitive.
-* A variable name must start with a letter or the underscore character
+* Variable names must start with a letter or the underscore character
-* A variable name cannot start with a number
+* Variable names cannot start with a number
-* A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
+* Variable names can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
-* Variable names are case-sensitive (age, Age and AGE are three different variables)
-* A variable name cannot be any of the Python keywords.
+* Variable names cannot be any of the Python keywords.

+Strings

 * String variables can be declared either by using single or double quotes:
 * You can assign a multiline string to a variable by using three quotes - single or double: